hemantsan/crazy-pets-react/README.md

 Actions trigger the specific reducer to do a task.
 Like ADD_NUMBERS action would trigger the same action in reducer and reducer would set the recieved value in state.

-Reducers are combination of switch cases that recieve a value in each action and set it to state and update state.
+Reducers are combination of switch cases which recieve a value in each action and set it to state and update state.

+- mapStateToProps : mapping states to props in component
+- mapDispatchToProps : mapping dispatch/functions to props in component.
+Firing specific function/action on event call.
+Like providing `ADD_NUMBERS` action as props in component.
+And firing this action will trigger a switch case in reducer.

+All the logic related code should be remained in component, only final value should be sent in reducer for updating state.